Androidacy/WebviewManager-Module/README.md

 - Blog/Updates: [https://www.androidacy.com/blog/](https://www.androidacy.com/blog/).

-<sub>As ironic as us running ads is, by disabling adblock on my website you are supporting us and this project.</sub>
+<sub>As ironic as running ads is, by disabling adblock on my website you are supporting us and this project.</sub>

 	ANY PROBLEMS WITH INSTALLATION SHOULD BE REPORTED WITH LOGS AT OUR TELEGRAM GROUP BELOW